Browaeys-Gerin-Valerian/report-service-api/README.md

 This is the end of my super report
 ```

-(NOTE: this apply to every structure type when you have some optional subkey: without IF condition wrapped over your subkey will result an empty space)
+(NOTE: this apply to every structure type when you have some optional key/subkey: without IF condition wrapped over your key/subkey will result an empty space)

 ### 1.4 Object structure